School Field Trips

 Accessibility

-Accessibility resources and accommodations are available for tours and you can request them via our registration form or you can email [email protected].
-We will make every effort to provide accommodations.
-For ASL and Spanish interpretation, we ask for two weeks advance notice.
-Our accessibility page provides information on accessibility across the museum.
+Accessibility resources and accommodations are available for tours by emailing [email protected].
+Please note, we ask for two weeks advance notice for ASL Interpretation requests.
+Visit our accessibility webpage for more information on accessibility across the museum.

 Parking and Transit